A: Some things to consider:

 A: A maximum of six (6).
 Children and infants count, per U.S. Coast Guard regulations.

-If you or your kids are terrified of the water and marine life, sailing and snorkeling might not be the best choice for your day on St. Thomas.
+For kids who are scared of the water or marine life, sailing and snorkeling might not be the best choice for your day on St. Thomas.

 A: On Rumbaba, it is YOUR day.
 We can accommodate most special requests.
-We are happy to bring a birthday cake, or have certain cocktail ingredients on board for you.
-Also, you are welcome to bring your favorite; a certain wine, specialty liquor, or even cigars.
+We are happy to bring a birthday cake, or even stock certain cocktail ingredients on board for you.
+You are also welcome to bring your favorite; a certain wine, specialty liquor, or even cigars.

 A “no show,” will be charged the full rate of the tour as booked.
 For a cancellation, time limits do apply.
 The cancellation fee is 100% of the tour rate, as booked, unless we can re-book the tour.